 We identify and develop leaders in the Sixth Form.
 They are trusted with extra positions of responsibility and help to organise daily and special events in the school.
-In Year 13 they are called Prefects, and there are Senior Prefects (Head Boy, Head Girl, Deputy Head Prefects and House Captains), House Prefects (including specialist roles for sport, charity, culture and pastoral issues) and Subject Prefects.
-In Year 12 students can also participate as "The Noble" (named after a beloved former teacher) and help with the day to day duties in the school.
+In Year 13 they are called Prefects, and there are Head Prefects, Senior Prefects (House Prefects and Academic Prefects) and Deputy House Prefects and Subject Prefects.
+There are also a number of opportunities for Year 12 students to take up leadership roles.